needle-mirror/com.unity.physics/Documentation~/ghost-collisions.md

 - **Narrowphase Contact Modification:** Narrowphase modifies collision predictions by smoothing the interaction between connected colliders.
 It ensures that contact points across adjacent colliders are treated as part of a continuous surface rather than separate elements.
 [Checkout Unity Physics Samples for more details](#narrow-phase-contacts-solution).

+- **Detailed Static Mesh Collision:** For static geometry to provide context about neighboring colliders, enabling the system to eliminate ghost collisions by leveraging ghost vertices for smoother transitions due to it processes contact detection for dynamic objects colliding with static colliders across both the current and next frame.
+This helps predict and refine collision accuracy.
+[Checkout Custom Physics Body Component for more details](custom-bodies.md) or add **Detailed Static Mesh Collision** component alongside the collider at the same component level.

 - **Reducing Shape Complexity:** Simplifying collision colliders by reducing triangle counts or using convex hull approximations minimizes the potential for ghost collisions.

 - **Smaller Time Steps:** Reducing the simulation's delta time enhances collision detection accuracy, minimizing the likelihood of ghost collisions.
 However, keep in mind that while a smaller time step increases precision, it can also impact performance, so it's important to balance accuracy with computational efficiency.

 - **Voronoi Regions (Optional custom solution):** A Voronoi region defines the valid range of collision normals for an edge.
 If a calculated collision normal lies outside this range, it is ignored or adjusted to align with the nearest valid normal.

-- **Shape Chains (Optional custom solution):** For static geometry to provide context about neighboring colliders, enabling the system to eliminate ghost collisions by leveraging ghost vertices for smoother transitions.

 ## Practical Examples
 - **Mesh Colliders:** Ghost collisions frequently appear in mesh colliders where the dynamic body interacts with individual triangles.
 For example, a car driving over a terrain mesh might bounce unexpectedly at triangle edges.